-- 3.5.1 Protecting victims of slavery is the most fundamental principle of any remediation policy.
-GEM Partnership Limited acknowledges that, once an allegation of modern slavery is made, victims should be: - 3.5.1.1 Taken to a place of safety, out of view - 3.5.1.2 Supported by a colleague or trade union representative if possible - 3.5.1.3 Provided with reassurance and welfare (food, drink, medical assistance) - 3.5.1.4 Informed of the business's remediation procedure and the support that is available to them
+- 3.5.1 Protecting victims of slavery is the most fundamental principle of this remediation policy.
+GEM Partnership Ltd acknowledges that, once an allegation of modern slavery is made, victims should be: - 3.5.1.1 Taken to a place of safety, with appropriate security - 3.5.1.2 Vulnerabilities considered for example, gender, disability, age - 3.5.1.3 Supported by a colleague, appropriate person or trade union representative if applicable - 3.5.1.4 Provided with reassurance and welfare (food, drink, medical assistance)

-- 3.5.1.5 Asked what remediation they are looking for, e.g. financial, psychological support - 3.5.1.6 Given access to relevant government or third-party remediation services. - 3.6 At all stages, GEM Partnership Limited will take steps to protect confidentiality and collect evidence including: - 3.6.1 Ensuring that suitable managers are responsible for running the investigation without links to the allegations - 3.6.2 Recording what the victim says and making full notes of all the circumstances - 3.6.3 Keeping multiple victims separate, speaking to them individually and noting signs of suspects trying to make contact - 3.6.4 Having an independent/telephone interpreting service ready to use. - 3.7 The GEM Partnership process for responding to violations will be to: - 3.7.1 Conduct an initial assessment of the allegations to ensure that there is sufficient information to understand the exploitation discovered and remedy it - 3.7.2 Ascertain if a supplier or labour provider is implicated - 3.7.3 Report the allegations to relevant authorities - 3.7.4 Capture evidence about the violations, using an independent third party if necessary - 3.7.5 Gather information from those affected - 3.7.6 Take steps to correct the situation for the worker - 3.7.7 Contribute to programmes and projects to assist the victims of slavery - 3.7.8 Work with local authorities and competent local organisations to provide assistance - 3.7.9 Review progress over a suitable time period and verify that progress with local authorities and local organisations - 3.7.10 Document remedial steps taken (see Remediation Reporting Tool) - 3.7.11 Build learnings into remediation procedures and operational procedures to prevent reoccurrence. - 3.8 Step Four: Ongoing support and monitoring - 3.8.1 It is important for GEM Partnership limited to monitor the progress of the remediation programme and to provide ongoing support for victims of slavery.
+- 3.5.1.5 Informed of what third parties are involved or contacted (if any) - 3.5.1.6 Informed of the business's remediation procedure and the support that is available to them - 3.5.1.7 Asked what remediation they are looking for, e.g. financial, psychological support - 3.5.1.8 Given access to relevant government or third-party remediation services such as the police (if it is safe to do so) or other recognised non-governmental organizations/civil society-backed organisations - 3.6 At all stages, GEM Partnership Ltd will take steps to protect confidentiality and collect evidence including: - 3.6.1 Ensuring that suitable DSO/Managers are responsible for running the investigation without links to the allegations - 3.6.2 Recording what the victim says and making full notes of all the circumstances - 3.6.3 Keeping multiple victims separate, speaking to them individually and noting signs of suspects trying to make contact - 3.6.4 Having an independent/telephone interpreting service ready to use. - 3.7 The GEM Partnership process for responding to violations will be to: - 3.7.1 Conduct an initial assessment of the allegations to ensure that there is sufficient information to understand the exploitation discovered and remedy it - 3.7.2 Ascertain if a supplier or labour user is implicated - 3.7.3 Report the allegations to relevant authorities - 3.7.4 Capture evidence about the violations, using an independent third party if necessary - 3.7.5 Gather information from those affected - 3.7.6 Take steps to correct the situation for the worker which will need to be relevant to the individual circumstances.
+This could include provision such as housing support, legal assistance, medical care or psychological support. - 3.7.7 Compensate the victim or restore their situation to before their ordeal took place - 3.7.8 Work with local authorities and competent local organisations to provide assistance - 3.7.9 Review progress over a suitable time period and verify that progress with local authorities and local organisations - 3.7.10 Document remedial steps taken - 3.7.11 Build learnings into remediation procedures and operational procedures to prevent reoccurrence.

+3.8 Step Four: Ongoing support and monitoring

+- 3.8.1 It is important for GEM Partnership Ltd to monitor the progress of any remediation programme and to provide ongoing support for victims of slavery.
 Monitoring will include the following steps: - 3.8.1.1 Monitoring the victim's progress if the victim has been referred to a government or civil society-managed referral mechanism or similar - 3.8.1.2 Evaluating how effective the remediation procedure was and amending it accordingly - 3.8.1.3 Reviewing internal policies and procedures to determine what needs to change to prevent slavery from re-occurring. - 3.8.1.4 Ongoing support required should be determined with the victim.
 It may take the form of a financial stipend whilst the victim is not working.